Ali-Mikael/Pen-testing/h1-CyberKillChain.md

   - That's how he got scouted by a cyber security company
   - At the company he worked with a team finding zero days
   - The work entailed a lot of reverse engineering and modifying/cracking binaries
-- He found a remote code execution vulnerability from the latest microsoft word version
+- He found a remote code execution vulnerability from the latest Microsoft word version
   - Make the program crash --> take control of a pointer --> inject shell code into memory during the crash ==> Arbitrary remote code execution
   - Only problem was that it could only be done with a debugger attached to the program
   - Because he didn't verify it all the way, and the press release was already out, his career was now on the line
-  - He got one chance of redeeming himself, and after a 3 day bender found a vulnerability in the microsoft visio program
+  - He got one chance to redeem himself, and after a 3 day bender found a vulnerability in the microsoft visio program
   - Face of the company saved and greg got to keep his job
 - Greg went on to have a pretty succesful red-teaming career
 - Big note from Greg: Never overlook layer 2 (data-link) attacks in penetration testing / red-teaming.
 That's that bread and butter!